Sir Boateng Online

 The project works to perfection during the simulation and will work with no doubt when you decide to implement it physically.
 Check the video below.

-For help in building and simulating this project, or if you have a better idea of improving it, kindly let me know with the comment box below.
+For help in building and simulating this Arduino traffic system, or if you have a better idea for improving it, kindly let me know in the comment box below.

 Proteus Locking System with Keypad and Pincode